THMS as a Water Contaminant

 Public Health Concern

-THMs are considered carcinogenic and an environmental pollutant.
+The formation of THMS as a result of water chlorination was first discovered in the 1970s.
+THMS are considered carcinogenic and an environmental pollutant.
 In studies of human populations using chlorinated drinking water in which chloroform is the predominant THM, small increases in the incidence of rectal, colon and bladder cancer have been consistently observed, with evidence strongest for bladder cancer.

 In populations who take hot showers and baths, inhalation and dermal absorption in the shower accounts for more exposure to THM’s than drinking water (Becker, 2000).

 In THMS water treatment, it is crucial to identify the optimum approach – as to the removal of the organic precursors, removal of the THMS after formation, or a combination of the two, along with optimization of chlorination.
 Each situation needs to be dealt with on a case-by-case basis, so a well-executed pilot study is essential.

 WETS’ ability to conduct a pilot study quickly and inexpensively is a clear differentiator for our company.
 WETS will mobilize its pilot study team to your site and conduct the appropriate studies on a slipstream of your water.
 The study will look at the removal of precursors, by – for example – coagulation and filtration, removal of THM by air stripping, and optimization of chlorination to minimize THM in the downstream system.

 Our pilot study report will lead to the design of a customized solution for the THMS water treatment, and be part of the documentation for TCEQ approval.
 WETS has successfully installed over a dozen THMS water treatment systems to address THMS contamination.